 Fish oil is another one of the widely accepted “good” fats.
 This time, though, we agree with Conventional Wisdom.
 The Omega-3 fatty acids, EPA and DHA, are unequivocally beneficial to us.
 They help balance our O6-O3 ratios (to a more appropriate, pre-agricultural level), while they also promote proper cell function, good lipid numbers, and improved insulin sensitivity.
 To bone up on more fish oil information, check out my Definitive Guide on the subject.

 EPA and DHA levels vary by brand and type of fish.
 Check the label for yourself, or look at this handy table if you’re getting your fish oil from actual seafood.

 Who doesn’t love a plump avocado with the right amount of give?
 If you can’t get your hands on a good one, the next best thing might be a bottle of avocado oil.
-Its fatty acid profile is similar to that of olive oil, but it has an even higher smoke point, making it a decent choice for cooking.
-Personally, I still wouldn’t use it for high heat cooking.
-The light, subtle taste lends itself far better to salad dressing, if you ask me.
+Its fatty acid profile is similar to that of olive oil, but it has an even higher smoke point, making it a great choice for cooking.
+The light, subtle taste lends itself well to salad dressing, too.
 Buy in dark bottles to minimize oxidation.

 12% Omega-6 PUFA

 Walnut oil is one of the better tasting nut oils.
 It is high in Omega-6s, sure, but walnut oil isn’t something you’re going to use every day, or even every week.
 The stuff tastes great, though, and a small splash goes a long way at the end of a cooking session or onto a tossed salad.
 I definitely would advise against using this on a regular basis, especially for cooking, and you should always store it in a dark, cool spot in the house.
 For those that “do dairy”, try mixing a bit with some full-fat Greek yogurt, or unsweetened fresh whipped cream and berries: amazing.